 The goal of the following flow is to encourage users to write down their recovery phrase on a physical piece of paper.
 This app disables screenshots on any screens that display a recovery phrase and, to be safe, also warns the user against screenshotting or photographing their recovery phrase.

 Note that this wallet explicitly instructs users to number each word (e.g. 1. sand 2. purple 3. flower).
 This is important because they will be asked to confirm their recovery phrase in a later step.
 It’s a bit of a pain for users to count which word corresponds to a particular number if they are not numbered initially.

 This wallet also offers the user a printable template they can use to write down their recovery phrase.
 This can help instill a sense of trust, guidance, and organization (especially if they have multiple wallets).
 It may also encourage them to treat this designated paper with importance rather than quickly scribbling it down on a random scrap.
 Here is an example template.

 Some non-sensitive data (such as the name of your wallet or the derivation path) could be included pre-filled in the template.
 An output script descriptor could be included as a QR code to ensure the wallet software knows how to restore the wallet properly.
 However, the user should always be required to write in sensitive data such as the recovery phrase by hand.

 This step is a great way to ensure and test that the user in question actually stored their recovery phrase in a way that allows them to access and recount it.
 This typically entails prompting them to recall the words, which can be done in multiple ways that are laid out below.

-Tip: Confirm User Understanding
+Tip: Confirm user understanding

 Try to make sure users understand your team cannot access their recovery phrase if they lose it.
-This drills in the importance of them properly and securely storing it, reiterating that access to their funds is always in their own hands.
+This drills in the importance of properly and securely storing it, reiterating that access to their funds is always in their own hands.